geoffrey-portx/cross-plane-argocd/Migrate_Pulumi_Crossplan.md

 3) A release tag is created the release gets deployed to QA
 4) A quality gets is reviewed the release gets deployed to Prod

+## Frontend all application level infrastructure with Backstage and have a UI Backstage UI deploy